Nick Ahmed Player Props: Diamondbacks vs. Dodgers

-On Saturday, Nick Ahmed (coming off going 0-for-2) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 9:10 PM ET.
+On Friday, Nick Ahmed (on the back of going 2-for-4 with an RBI) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Dodgers.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Padres.

 Nick Ahmed Game Info & Props vs. the Dodgers